 Welcome to our research pages, highlighting the social context of energy transition in Canada.
-This site summarizes the work of our research team, centered at the University of Alberta and Dalhousie University but including research partners at other institutions.
+This site is hosted by Professor John Parkins, at the University of Alberta.
+It summarizes the work of our research team, with evolving research relationships based on current projects and sources of funding.
 We provide information on new and old projects, research articles, reports, media interviews, infographics and other materials that we use to communicate research results and promote energy transition in Canada.

 What’s New?